 Romney cut him off again.
 “I’m sorry,” he said.
 “We’re just not going to have a discussion about religion in my view, but if you have a question, I’ll be happy to answer your question.”

-Hatch then asked, “Do you believe it’s a sin for a white man to marry and procreate with a black?”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Hatch then asked, “Do you believe it’s a sin for a white man to marry and procreate with a black?”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Romney answered with a curt: “No, next question.”